Agrarian reforms in Cuba: Second agrarian reform

 The second agrarian reform solidified the centralisation of state farms and nationalisations of land and other natural resources.
 The second agrarian reform law was introduced in 1963 to further limit the allowable size of private farms—all property holdings over 67 hectares became nationalised.
 Thus, these reforms allowed for the state farmlands to dominate the agricultural sector—70 per cent of the arable land was under the state control and the government became the largest employer, while 30 per cent was privately owned.
 As a result, between 80 and 85 per cent of Cuba's land was expropriated.
 The centralisation of Cuba's economy through farming had advantages—productions of meat, milk, rice, and sugarcane increased exponentially.
 However, these advancements fell short in meeting the demands of the populace when it comes to root vegetables and fruits.
 These supply-demand shortages were a direct result of the economic organisation—private farmers used to be the ones to produce these goods.
 However, as the state centralised agricultural production, the participation of private farmers decreased.

 As a result of the state's dominant position in agriculture, the first and second agrarian reforms transformed Cuba's natural resource organisation.
-First, the reforms abolished the latifunidos — Cuba was able to return to pre-colonial way of organising — small farmers, cooperatives style, social and financial services such as the Credit and Services Cooperatives (CSS) developed to support the new way of organising.
+First, the reforms abolished the latifundios — Cuba was able to return to pre-colonial way of organising — small farmers, cooperatives style, social and financial services such as the Credit and Services Cooperatives (CSS) developed to support the new way of organising.
 However, the elimination of one kind of hegemony created another.
-Although implementing the Soviet model of supply distribution (implementing farming tools and inputs) had positive results in terms of increased the production of large-scale crops such as sugar cane and improved infrastructure, it also led to Cuba's dependent on the Soviet Union.
+Although implementing the Soviet model of supply distribution (implementing farming tools and inputs) had positive results in terms of increased the production of large-scale crops such as sugar cane and improved infrastructure, it also led to Cuba's dependence on the Soviet Union.
 Not only did the biodiversity and environment suffer, but Cuba also grew to be dependent on the Soviet Union for its production and supply inputs, making it vulnerable to external shocks.
 When the Soviet Bloc collapsed in the 1990s, Cuba had to explore alternative solutions to sustain its production.
 To fill the gap of production inputs, the state encouraged cooperatives: small farmers using traditional peasant knowledge of production and returning to animal traction, at a lower cost and less damage to the environment.
 The state implemented the Basic Units of Cooperative Production (UBPCs), which limited the sizes of state farms.